OneMadGypsy/serialz/README.md

 * delete file or database entry
 * optionally autoload saved state when class is instanced
 * optionally overwrite saved state when class is instanced
-* paths are internally managed based on subclass type and id
+* data destinations are internally created/managed

 ### example: